gonzalo-franco1/metroAtenas/README.md

 **How is it executed?**
 There is an executable .jar
-If you want to compile locally, the executable class with the main is ‘interfaceUser’.
+If you want to compile locally, the executable class with the main is ‘interfazUsuario’.

 **How does it work internally?**
 It takes into account realistic data on geographical distance between stations, metro travel time between stations and transfer times, obtained from www.emetro.gr.